SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/rds.md

 <img src={useBaseUrl('img/integrations/amazon-aws/Amazon-RDS-Aurora-MySQL.png')} alt="Amazon RDS dashboard" />

-### 05. Amazon RDS Aurora MySQL Global Database and BackTrack Activity
+### Aurora MySQL Global Database and BackTrack Activity

-**Amazon RDS Aurora MySQL Global Database and BackTrack Activity** dashboard provides insights into Aurora MySQL performance data from across your infrastructure for Global Database activity and Backtrack activity.
+The **Amazon RDS - Aurora MySQL Global Database and BackTrack Activity** dashboard provides insights into Aurora MySQL performance data from across your infrastructure for Global Database activity and Backtrack activity.

 Use this dashboard to: